 Storing Irish Soda Bread

-For any bread left after 2-3 days, freeze it for up to 3 months.
-Slice it before freezing and take out what you need.
-You can toast slices straight from the freezer or thaw them at room temperature.
+- After 2-3 days, freeze slices for up to 3 months.
+Toast slices straight from the freezer or let them thaw at room temp.

 Quick Tip